This endpoint allows you to reply to emails received through Inbound,

 Reply to an email with minimal configuration:Advanced Reply with Custom Recipients

-Reply with custom recipients, subject, HTML content, and tags:Reply Without Quoting Original
+Reply with custom recipients, subject, HTML content, and tags:Reply All to Include CC Recipients

 Send a reply without including the original message:Reply with Attachments